RENEW

 What’s included?

-Your tuition covers college classes (24 credits), textbooks and course materials, all costs for the 10-day missions trip (excluding passport costs and any spending money students may want to bring), trainings and conferences, individual coaching and discipleship, and day trips.
+Tuition covers college classes (12 credits), textbooks and course materials, all costs for the 10-day missions trip (excluding passport costs and any spending money students want to bring), trainings and conferences, individual coaching and discipleship, and day trips.
 Laundry facilities are also provided.
+Room and board will be covered by the first 18 hours worked each week.

 How academic is Renew?

-There are two days of the week set aside for classes.
+One day each week is set aside for classes.
 When possible, assignments will be integrated into hands-on ministry.
+Students will participate in their chosen Specialty Track one day each week.

 Do I need health insurance?